-- Sending LinkedIn connection requests without a message.
+- Sending LinkedIn Connection Requests Without a Message

-- Not factoring in accessibility for virtual events.
+- Not Factoring in Accessibility for Virtual Events

-- Failing to demonstrate reciprocity.
+- Failing to Demonstrate Reciprocity

-- Only networking with higher-level contacts.
+- Only Networking with Higher-Level Contacts

-1. Sending LinkedIn connection requests without a message.
+1. Sending LinkedIn Connection Requests Without a Message

 Let’s start off with the basics.
-If you are sending a request to connect with someone on LinkedIn who you have not had a direct working relationship with, always include a custom message with your request.
+If you are sending a request to connect with someone on LinkedIn who you have not had a direct relationship with, always include a custom message with your request.

-"Whether you’re networking virtually or in-person, an easy mistake to make is not doing enough homework to personalize your outreach and spark someone’s interest," she says.
+"Whether you’re networking virtually or in person, an easy mistake to make is not doing enough homework to personalize your outreach and spark someone’s interest," she says.

-"Join my network on LinkedIn," or "Hi Alex, My name is Les and I attended your session at the XYZ virtual summit.
+"Join my network on LinkedIn," or "Hi Alex, My name is Aanchal, and I attended your session at the XYZ virtual summit.
 Your presentation was fantastic.
 If you have time in the coming weeks, I would love to ask you a few follow-up questions."

-Avoid sending connection requests directly from the "people you may know page".
+Pro tip: Avoid sending connection requests directly from the "people you may know page".
 Hitting the "connect" button there automatically sends a request without giving you the opportunity to customize the message.
 Click the "connect" button from the individual’s profile to customize your greeting.